semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 ### DefectDojo API example

 To run API DefectDojo operations such as GET, POST, and DELETE, an API token is necessary.
-To get it, follow [API guide](https://documentation.defectdojo.com/integrations/api-v2-docs/).
+To get it, follow the [API guide](https://documentation.defectdojo.com/integrations/api-v2-docs/).

 * Once got it, in your system, usually in your CI environment, declare the environment variable `DEFECT_DOJO_API_TOKEN`
 ```